3 Nights in Berlin

 2 Nights in Krakow

 Krakow may not be the largest city in Poland, but it is by far the most popular with travelers.
 Less industrial than Warsaw, Krakow was once Poland’s royal capital, and unlike the rest of the country, came out of World War II with its gorgeous architecture mostly unscathed.
 One glance at the city’s perfectly preserved and restored Old Town and it will be abundantly clear why Krakow is on the UNESCO World Heritage list.
 This compact historical district houses the largest square in Europe, where you can stroll, shop from the market, and sample some tasty Polish delicacies.
 Krakow’s cultural life is rich and there are more than enough classical and jazz concerts to attend during your stay.
 Just walk through Old Town any evening and you’ll find warmly lit cafes, restaurants and bars.
-Of course, not all of the city’s history is happy, and the memorials in the Jewish Kazimierz district and the nearby Auschwitz concentration camp are chilling and vivid reminders of World War II.
+Some of the most prominent sites in and around the city are linked with the grim, albeit highly important historical facts, as evidenced by the memorials in the Jewish Kazimierz district and the Auschwitz concentration camp located nearby - chilling and vivid reminders of World War II.
 You can also explore Poland’s natural wonders from Krakow, with visits to the atmospheric Wieliczka Salt Mine, and the Tatra Mountains all comfortable day trips.

 Krakow may not be the largest city in Poland, but it is by far the most popular with travelers.
 Less industrial than Warsaw, Krakow was once Poland’s royal capital, and unlike the rest of the country, came out of World War II with its gorgeous architecture mostly unscathed.
 One glance at the city’s perfectly preserved and restored Old Town and it will be abundantly clear why Krakow is on the UNESCO World Heritage list.
 This compact historical district houses the largest square in Europe, where you can stroll, shop from the market, and sample some tasty Polish delicacies.
 Krakow’s cultural life is rich and there are more than enough classical and jazz concerts to attend during your stay.
 Just walk through Old Town any evening and you’ll find warmly lit cafes, restaurants and bars.
-Of course, not all of the city’s history is happy, and the memorials in the Jewish Kazimierz district and the nearby Auschwitz concentration camp are chilling and vivid reminders of World War II.
+Some of the most prominent sites in and around the city are linked with the grim, albeit highly important historical facts, as evidenced by the memorials in the Jewish Kazimierz district and the Auschwitz concentration camp located nearby - chilling and vivid reminders of World War II.
 You can also explore Poland’s natural wonders from Krakow, with visits to the atmospheric Wieliczka Salt Mine, and the Tatra Mountains all comfortable day trips.

 Day 13